arunnandam/Boston-Data/README.md

  gunicorn - green unicorn is the python-http server for wsgi applications.
 It allows you to run python process concurrently.
  ex: when there are multiple users hitting the servers, gunicorn helps us to distribute the requests across instances.

+ 10. Done deployment in Heroku, now we are actually building the CI/CD pipeline using GitHub actions.
+So that, whenever we push the code GitHib it automatically deploys the entire code into production

+ To create GitHub actions, we need to create github workflows folder which contains main.yaml and also add the secrets in the GitHub repository settings.